-Students may take permanent withdrawal from the University for a variety of reasons.
-Please follow the processes explained here.
+Students may take permanent leave (permanently withdraw) from the University for a variety of reasons.
+A summary of the processes can be found here.

 When a student is considering permanent withdrawal